Dr Angie Sutton-Vane

 - Police History Society grant

-- the Open University: Consultant and visiting fellow
+- the Open University: Visiting fellow and consultant

 - the National Portrait Gallery, London: Event researcher and programmer